 Book A Moroccan Riad and Not A Hotel

 Riads offer better deals than hotels in terms of space and conduciveness.
-A riad is a traditional home or castle with a courtyard and garden within and have many rooms.
-Their architecture and interior designs are breathtaking and quiet unlike hotels located in busy streets.
+A riad is a traditional home or castle with a courtyard garden and has many rooms.
+Their architecture and interior designs are breathtaking and quiet unlike hotels located on busy streets.

 Keep Off Tap Water